Sixth street music and entertainment district in Austin TX

 Austin is alive with outdoor activities, which may not be something you think of right away when you consider a central Texan city.
 However, Austin differs from typical Texas stereotypes.
 It’s one of the fittest cities in the country, remarkably diverse, and it’s not all meat and potatoes — there are a ton of vegan, vegetarian, and gluten-free items readily available.

 Itching for the outdoors?
-There are over 250 parks to help soothe the soul.
-Start covering your outdoor Austin bingo card with a 10-mile trek along the Ann and Roy Butler Hike-And-Bike Trail or take a slow stroll through the Zilker Botanical Gardens.
+There are almost 500 parks to help soothe the soul.
+Start covering your outdoor Austin bingo card with a 10-mile trek along the Ann and Roy Butler Hike-and-Bike Trail or take a slow stroll through the Zilker Botanical Garden.
 Seeking adventure?
 Strap in and race over Lake Travis on a zipline that’s sure to widen your eyes and quicken your pulse.

 For folks who prefer a different kind of outdoor experience, on Friday and Saturday nights, Austin’s famous 6th Street strip (a.k.a.
 Dirty Sixth, as the college kids call it) becomes pedestrian-only, making it easy to do a walk-and-pop-in to all the downtown hot spots.